sukantsondhi/Copilot-Workshop/README.md

 # Hi!
-Welcome to the Hackathon Repository!
+Welcome to the GitHub Copilot Workshop Repository!

-This repository is a collection of resources and guides to help you get started with the hackathon.
-In this hackathon you can collaborate with other developers, designers, and entrepreneurs to build a project that solves a problem or creates something new.
+This repository is a collection of resources and guides to help you get started with the GitHub Copilot Workshop.
+In this GitHub Copilot Workshop you can collaborate with other developers, designers, and entrepreneurs to build a project that solves a problem or creates something new.

 # Getting started with GitHub